NBCLab/nimare-paper/content/annotation.md

 NiMARE uses a Python-based interface to the MALLET Java library {cite:p}`mccallum2002mallet` to implement LDA.
 NiMARE will download MALLET automatically, when necessary.

-Here, we train an LDA model on the first 500 studies of the Neurosynth `Dataset`, with 100 topics in the model.
+Here, we train an LDA model ({py:class}`nimare.annotate.lda.LDAModel`) on the first 500 studies of the Neurosynth `Dataset`, with 100 topics in the model.

 ```{code-cell} ipython3
 from nimare import annotate